marcottelab/cfmsflow/README.md

  - To resume running a pipeline after fixing an error or changing a parameter value, run the same command as above with additionally –resume to run all steps downstream of the parameter change.
  - After errors, check format of input files against format of corresponding files in test_input/
+ - For discrete count-based measures such as peptide-spectral matches (PSMs), correlations may be run for N repetitions with poisson noise, and scores averaged, controlled by the parameter `added_poisson_reps = N`.
+Intensity-based measures should use the default value of add_poisson_reps = 0.

 ### Examples of workflows